• Skip to primary navigation

 In the spirit of the season, we will receive donations at the event for The KPC Respite Center.

-This coming Advent season, Ascension looks forward to welcoming all to a gathering full of delicious food, gifts, fellowship, sounds of the season and more.
+This coming Advent season, Ascension looks forward to welcoming all.
+The gathering will be full of delicious food, gifts, and fellowship.
+You will also experience sounds of the season and more.
 Bring your family, invite your friends and share the gift and love of the Christ child.
-RSVP today!

 Share this: